“The airport is

 I buy a few

-souvenirs and we drive on to the painters’ street.
+souvenirs, and we drive onto the painters’ street.
 Here the stalls

 of the local artists are all grouped together in one place.
 The

-paintings are just laid out on the ground, or leaned up against a
+paintings are just laid out on the ground or leaned up against a

 fence, though of course the more prosperous have a little shop.
 There